 Culver City, CA 90232

 People tend to be skeptical of inexpensive raw fish, but Uzumaki shatters stereotypes sparked by the words “affordable sushi.”
 There are three omakase price points: you can opt for an $18 lunch called the “Uzu,” a $23 medium sized omakase called the Uzumaki, and a $34 dinner called the “Uzumaki Plus,” which features ceviche, edamame, 8 pieces of nigiri, and a cut roll.
 Every bite looks and tastes expertly prepared.
-The rice is at the temperature and acidity (not too warm or sweet).
+The rice is at a balanced temperature and acidity (not too warm or sweet).
 The fish is sliced generously and seasoned with just the right amount of garnish and a brush of soy sauce.
 Lastly, the space is gorgeously designed in the quintessential minimalist Japanese aesthetic with incredibly attentive service, which further elevates the dining experience beyond what the price point might suggest.
 You can’t go wrong with a meal here.

 402 S Pacific Coast Hwy